adams85/bundling/README.md

 (This package contains some files which are necessary to extend the build process and make the design-time method work.)

 Prior to version 3.0 the step above automatically enabled the .NET Core CLI extension `dotnet bundle` by adding the necessary [DotNetCliToolReference](https://docs.microsoft.com/en-us/dotnet/core/tools/extensibility) to your project.
-However, [*DotNetCliToolReference* is more or less obsolete now](https://github.com/dotnet/sdk/issues/3115), so version 3.0 swithes to [the newer approach introduced in NET Core 2.1](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
+However, [*DotNetCliToolReference* is more or less obsolete now](https://github.com/dotnet/sdk/issues/3115), so version 3.0 switches to [the newer approach introduced in NET Core 2.1](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
 Thus, **from version 3.0 on, you also need to install the .Net Core CLI extension manually**.
 In return, you have multiple options to choose from:

 * You can make the tool globally available on your development machine.